Important Information for Veteran Students

-Our Midland College Military Resource Center (MRC) is a one-stop source for information which may be useful to both prospective and enrolled student veterans, and their families.
+Our Midland College Veterans Resource Center (VRC) is a one-stop source for information which may be useful to both prospective and enrolled student veterans, and their families.

 While accepted to Midland College, to take advantage of any military benefits, a few additional requirements must be completed.

-When contacting Military Services provide: Full name, email address, and mention which VA Chapter benefits you are interesting in using.
+When contacting Veterans Services provide: Full name, email address, and mention which VA Chapter benefits you are interesting in using.

 We look forward to showing you how educational benefits can help you in your present and future endeavors.